 4. Glyphosate bioaccumulates in organs and muscle tissue (Kruger et al, 2014).

-5. During this same time period, there has been an alarming increase in serious illnesses in the US, along with a marked decrease in life expectancy (Bezruchka, 2012).
+5. During this same time period, there has been an alarming increase in serious illnesses in the US, along with a marked decrease in life expectancy relative to that of other countries (Bezruchka, 2012).

 6. The onset of serious illness is appearing in increasingly younger populations: neurological disease (Pritchard et al., 2013); obesity, asthma, behavior & learning problems and chronic disease in children and young adults (Van Cleave et al., 2010); type II diabetes in youth (Rosenbloom et al., 1999).